jneidel/jneidel.com/content/review/jim-rohn/index.md

 philosophy.
 The Slight Edge (the author of which had the idea from Rohn) had already implanted the idea in me, but with Jim Rohn I understood it more clearly.

+## Conclusion

+Fun to listen to.
+Flexible morals.
+Tread with care, especially when it comes to the topic of money.